 If you do not name or select a life insurance beneficiary, your death benefit is going to be paid to your estate.
 This is one of the major life insurance beneficiary rules you need to be aware of.

 More specifically, if there is no Primary or Contingent beneficiary named on the policy, the life insurance company will pay the estate.
 This also occurs if the primary or contingent beneficiaries can’t be found.

 No. A trust or will won’t override a life insurance beneficiary.
 People sometimes believe that simply updating a will is all you need to do.
 You need to understand that whoever is named the beneficiary of the life insurance policy will take precedence over who is named in the will.

 When choosing your beneficiary, you’ll want to take some time before naming your primary and contingent beneficiaries.
 If you don’t choose wisely, your estate or family could face tax and legal issues.
 It’s always a good idea to regularly review your life insurance policy’s beneficiary information.

 Thank you for reading our post, Life Insurance Beneficiaries.
-If you’d like to learn more about these topics and how to get the best life insurance policies, then head over to our Life Insurance 101 page.
+If you’d like to find out how much your policy may cost you – check out our Life Insurance Rates by Age post.